 Career Tech Center students are permitted to leave campus without signing out in the building office.
 Career Tech Center students leaving campus with their vehicle will be responsible to their parents.
 There will be transportation provided for students who choose not to drive, however those students must adhere to all MHS rules while on campus.
 Students who travel to and from the CTC must adhere to both the rules of CTC and Montague High School regarding driving and parking.
 Driving CTC is a privilege and can be revoked at any time.
-All drivers and riders must fill out the attached form before being allowed to drive or ride to CTC.
-Driving or Riding to CTC 2022-23
+All drivers and riders must fill out a form in the office before being allowed to drive or ride to CTC.